Ruairi8/dataReprnProject/README.md

 # Data Representation Module Project
 ---
 ### Description:
 A program that demonstrates creating and consuming RESTful APIs using Flask.
 The application should link to one or more MySQL databases, and web pages should be created that can consume the API, performing CRUD operations on the data.
+It also contains a DAO (Data Access Object) which incorporates functions to interact with a database.
 - HTML
 - JavaScript
 - Python